IshikaSharma011/JournalApp/README.md

 ## ✨ Overview

-Reflection is an AI-powered journal and mood tracking application built to help users document their daily thoughts, track emotional well-being, and gain meaningful insights through AI.
+Reflection is a journal app with mood tracking built to help users document their daily thoughts, track emotional well-being, and gain meaningful insights through AI.

 Whether you're writing about your day, recording important memories, or reflecting on your emotions, Reflection provides a beautiful, secure, and distraction-free space for self-growth.